 Richard has performed as La peinture in Charpentier’s Les arts florissants (Royal Birmingham Conservatoire), as Mercury in John Weldon’s The Judgment of Paris (Benslow Music), as the Parpignol in La Boheme (North Wales Opera) and as Don Ottavio in Don Giovanni (North Wales Opera).
-At Drottningholm Palace Theatre he has performed as Bajazet and Lurcanio in scenes from Handel’s Tamerlano and Ariodante respectively and for North Wales Opera he has performed as Tamino in scenes from Die Zauberflöte.
-Richard has sung in the Opera Holland Park Chorus for two seasons performing in productions of Puccini’s Tosca and Edgar and Wagner’s The Flying Dutchman.
-His other chorus experience includes Billy Budd for New Palace Opera.
-Richard looks forward to rejoining North Wales Opera to perform as Pylade, Jaquino and Nanki-Poo in scenes from Gluck’s Iphigénie en Tauride, Beethoven’s Fidelio and Gilbert and Sullivan’s The Mikado respectively and to performing the role of Spoletta in Puccini’s Tosca with the same company.
+At Drottningholm Palace Theatre, Stockholm he has performed as Bajazet and Lurcanio in scenes from Handel’s Tamerlano and Ariodante respectively.
+For North Wales Opera Richard has performed in staged scenes as Pylade (Iphigénie en Tauride), Tamino (Die Zauberflöte), Jaquino (Fidelio) and Nanki-Poo (The Mikado).
+He has sung in the Opera Holland Park Chorus for two seasons performing in productions of Tosca and Edgar and The Flying Dutchman.
+Richard’s other chorus experience includes Billy Budd for New Palace Opera.

 On the concert platform Richard has performed as a soloist with choirs and choral societies.
 His oratorio experience includes Handel’s Messiah, the title role in Handel’s Samson, Mozart’s Requiem and Rossini’s Petite messe solennelle.

 Richard has been taught by Anthony Roden, Christopher Turner and Robert Dean.
-He has been coached by Julian Perkins, Jeffrey Skidmore and Paul Wingfield among others.
+He has been coached by Julian Perkins, Jeffrey Skidmore and Stephen Barlow among others.
 He has participated in a masterclass with George Petrou in Stockholm and in a Les Arts Florissants masterclass led by Paul Agnew in Thiré, France.
+Richard looks forward to participating in a masterclass with Sophie Daneman as part of the BREMF Emerging Artist Scheme.
+He graduated with Distinction from the Mmus course in Vocal Performance at the Royal Birmingham Conservatoire.
 Prior to commencing his studies at the conservatoire, Richard gained a Modern History degree from the University of St Andrews.